RandanCSS/randan/README.md

 2. it provides information about statistical significance of the parameters whenever possible
 3. it meets the most popular analytical needs of social scientists; so, the switching among different packages and software stays in the past

-As we emphasize the importance of the way that the output looks like, we highly recommend to use `randan` in Anaconda or CoLab and store data in `pandas` DataFrames.
+As we emphasize the importance of the way that the output looks like, we highly recommend using `randan` in Anaconda or CoLab and store data in `pandas` DataFrames.

 A new -- thirteenth -- module provides data from YouTube literally by couple of clicks.